thatsOven/custom-sound-chip-tool/README.md

 	- **Usage**: convert [file name]
 # Command line arguments
 - `--channels`
 	- Sets the number of channels (or instruments) that will be emulated and visualized.
 Default is 16.
 Make sure to use the correct amount of channels for the midi you're playing to avoid exceptions.
-This argument is only needed when using the program in visualization mode.
+This argument is only effective when using the program in visualization mode.
 	- **Usage**: --channels [number of channels]
 - `--notes`
 	- Sets the number of notes that can play on the same channel at the same time.
 Default is 16.
-This argument is only needed when using the program in visualization mode.
+This argument is only effective when using the program in visualization mode.
 	- **Usage**: --notes [number of notes]
 - `--min-note-time`
 	- Sets the minimum duration (in milliseconds) of a note.
 Default is 75.
-This argument is only needed when using the program in conversion mode.
+This argument is only effective when using the program in conversion mode.
 	- **Usage** --min-note-time [duration]
 - `--instruments`
 	- Reads an [instrument set file](https://github.com/thatsOven/custom-sound-chip-tool#instrument-set-file) and assigns each instrument to the corresponding channel index.
 By default, the instrument set will be square waves for every channel.